-Following the framework presented in the previous section, we will present here the most significant results (on the consequences of accessibility for urban built-up areas), using the output for the software SPSS 13.
+Following the framework presented in the previous section, we will present here the most significant results, using the output for the software SPSS 13.
 The obtained outcomes will be explained in detail, for the four case studies (see Tables 3 and 4).

 The Chi-Squared statistics were significant for each case study; Table 3 provides information about the model goodness-of-fit: the -2Loglikelihood is quite high, but the R-Squared is alright, while the overall correct percentage of the predicted values is good, viz. higher than 60 per cent for each case study.
+The results of the logistic regression with three categorical variables for the city of Amsterdam are reported in Annex B: distance from road polygon, distance from railway polygon, and distance from highway exits.
 It is worth taking a closer look at the obtained coefficients and to try to interpret them in order to derive some ideas about the distance thresholds.

-Considering the constant coefficient for the city of Amsterdam in the logistic regression performed both with continuous and categorical variables (Table 3), we see that, when all the independent variables are 0, the probability of having a built-up cell is 18.315 times higher than the probability of not having a built-up cell.
+Considering the constant coefficient, we see that, when all the independent variables are 0, the probability of having a built-up cell is 18.315 times higher than the probability of not having a built-up cell.
 It is noteworthy that considering all independent variables equal to 0 implies, in this case, considering a hypothetical cell which is exactly in the city centre, 0 km away from a railway stop and from an IC station, not within the Amsterdam North zone, not within a building restriction zone, not under the influence of Schiphol airport, and more than 2500 metres away from a road polygon, a railway polygon and highway exits.